Whimsy Stick

 Training jumping away without a replacement behavior

 You cannot remove a behavior without replacing it.
-If the dog has no trained alternative response to excitement, the arousal will find another discharge point: jumping, mouthing, spinning, barking, or some combination.
-The sit-for-greeting is not optional decoration.
-It is the behavioral replacement that makes the protocol structurally complete.
-The dog is not being asked to suppress excitement.
-They are being asked to express it through a specific, trained behavior that happens to be incompatible with jumping.
+So if the dog has no trained alternative response to excitement, the arousal will find another release point.
+For example, jumping, mouthing, spinning, barking, or some combination.
+In fact, the sit-for-greeting is not optional decoration.
+Specifically, it is the behavioral replacement that makes the protocol structurally complete.
+By contrast, we do not ask the dog to suppress excitement.
+In short, the dog expresses excitement through a specific, trained behavior.
+That behavior happens to be incompatible with jumping.

 When jumping crosses into concerning territory

-Standard jumping is high arousal with no threat intent: soft body, wiggly, recovers quickly when corrected, no growling or stiffening.
-Concerning jumping involves a stiff body during or before the jump, growling paired with physical contact, snapping at faces, or escalation when the jump is blocked.
-If any of these are present, professional assessment is required before applying any home training protocol.
+Standard jumping is high arousal with no threat intent.
+That looks like a soft body, wiggly, fast recovery when corrected, no growling or stiffening.
+By contrast, concerning jumping involves a stiff body during or before the jump.
+Plus growling paired with physical contact, snapping at faces, or escalation when the jump is blocked.
+So if any of these are present, get a professional in-person assessment.
+Apply no home training protocol until that assessment is done.

 The Guest Arrival Protocol: Step by Step

-Most jumping happens at the front door.
-Structuring that specific scenario as a training exercise every single time is the fastest path to a reliable sit-for-greeting.
-Twenty to thirty minutes before guests arrive, run the full structured flirt pole session and complete the all-done cooldown into a settle.
+First, most jumping happens at the front door.
+So structuring that specific scenario as a training exercise every single time is the fastest path to a reliable sit-for-greeting.
+Specifically, twenty to thirty minutes before guests arrive, run the full structured flirt pole session.
+Then complete the all-done wind-down into a settle.
 When the doorbell rings, put the house line on if it is not already on.
-Cue Place and require the dog to hold it until released.
-Open the door with the dog in Place.
-Have the guest wait at the threshold.
-Release the dog from Place and cue Sit.
+Plus cue Place and require the dog to hold it until released.
+Then open the door with the dog in Place.
+Also have the guest wait at the threshold.
+So release the dog from Place and cue Sit.
 The guest approaches only if the sit holds.
-The moment the dog breaks into a jump, the guest stops, turns away, and waits.
-Reset to Sit.
+By contrast, the moment the dog breaks into a jump, the guest stops.
+Then they turn away and wait.
+In short, reset to Sit.
 Try again.
 The greeting only completes from a held sit.

 After the greeting, require a 3-minute settle before the dog has free access to the guest.
-Brief guests before they arrive.
-A guest who bends down to pet the jumping dog, laughs, or says it is okay has given the jump one more successful rehearsal and reset several sessions of training.
-For the same framework applied to on-leash reactivity, see the reactivity training protocol.
-For the pre-walk drive session protocol specifically, see Flirt Pole for Overexcited Dogs.
-If the jumping is paired with barking and leash pulling on walks, see Flirt Pole for Barking, Leash Pulling, and Recall for the combined protocol.
+Plus brief guests before they arrive.
+By contrast, a guest who bends down to pet the jumping dog, laughs, or says it is okay has given the jump one more successful rehearsal and reset several sessions of training.
+For the full training framework, see the flirt pole training guide.

 Commonly Asked Questions